NateDolny/NateDolny/README.md

 ### Hey there

-I am a computer science student inspired by the immersive worlds of science fiction.
-I have embarked on numerous projects fueled by imagination and a thirst for learning.
-I am also deeply immersed in the GNU/Linux ecosystem, finding joy in its versatility and open-source ethos.
-Outside of tech, I’m captivated by marine life.
-The diversity and behaviors of oceanic creatures fascinate me, and I enjoy exploring how these natural systems mirror the complex networks we work with in technology.
+I’m a computer science student inspired by the immersive worlds of science fiction, and I’ve embarked on numerous projects fueled by imagination and a thirst for learning.
+My journey has led me deep into the GNU/Linux ecosystem, where I find joy in its versatility and open-source ethos.

+Outside of tech, I’m captivated by marine life, particularly the mesmerizing beauty of corals.
+One of my favorites is the Acropora, especially the stunning Fox Flame variety, with its vibrant colors and intricate structures.
+I truly appreciate the delicate ecosystems they create and the inspiration they offer.

-I'm always eager to embrace new learning opportunities and collaborate on exciting projects.
-Lets connect and build something awesome together!
+I’m always eager to embrace new learning opportunities and collaborate on exciting projects.
+Let’s connect and build something awesome together!

 📫 How to reach me: